Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Characterization of Ransomware API Usage

 We observe some APIs are used more commonly by ransomware than benign software.
 For instance, \texttt{WriteConsoleW} is used by 50\% of ransomware samples we measure, while only occurs in the execution traces of 5\% of benign samples.
 We show a list of such APIs in Table~\ref{tab:api_stats_occur}.
 Moreover, even if some APIs occur in a similar number of ransomware and benign software, the call frequency could vary substantially.
 For example, \texttt{NtWriteFile} is used by a comparable number of ransomware (333 samples) and benign programs (328 samples).
 However, ransomware samples make, on average, 40554 calls during execution, which is around 8 times compared to benign (5031 on average).
 More examples of such APIs are shown in Table~\ref{tab:apt_stats_freq}.
 Comparably, there are also a set of APIs that are more commonly observed during benign executions.
 A list is presented in Table~\ref{tab:api_stats_benign}.

-The invocation patterns of specific APIs drastically vary between ransomware and benign programs.
-This API usage contrast is great for building new detection and classification.
+The invocation patterns of specific APIs vary between ransomware and benign programs.
+This API usage contrast is useful for building new detection.
 Later, we show how they aid detection in Section~\ref{sec:detect-algo}.